-The Asian Development Bank (ADB) has maintained its 2025 GDP growth forecast for the Philippines at 5.6%, while slightly reducing the 2026 projection to 5.7%, citing the country as a significant growth area in Southeast Asia despite global uncertainties.
+The Asian Development Bank (ADB) maintained its 2025 GDP growth forecast for the Philippines at 5.6%, citing strong domestic demand and low inflation.

-ADB Country Director Andrew Jeffries highlighted the Philippines' resilient growth outlook, supported by strong domestic demand, sustained investments, and accommodative monetary policy, even amidst shifting global trade policies and geopolitical risks.
+ADB Country Director Andrew Jeffries stated the Philippines' economy remains resilient despite global uncertainties, supported by sustained investments and accommodative monetary policy.

 🤖